MichaelDimmitt/chrome-extension-toolbox/README.md

 Being able to program chrome extensions requires a few skills:
 1. Javscript Skills
-   a. dom querying - to be able to see where you are at and make changes to the dom.
+   1. dom querying - to be able to see where you are at and make changes to the dom.
-   b. logic - for loops, for each,  map, filter, ... etc
+   2. logic - for loops, for each,  map, filter, ... etc
-   c. promises - much of the api calls return promises.
+   3. promises - much of the api calls return promises.
        here is the chrome api for extensions: https://developer.chrome.com/docs/extensions/reference/api
 2. The skill of Knowing how chrome extensions work.
-   a. content_scripts
+   1. content_scripts
       1. run automatically when they match.
       2. only run when the url matches what is put in manifest file.
       3. have the context of the page that they matched on and can see the window of that url.
       4. will not be able to see react bindings unless some magic is done.
-   b. popup actions
+   2. popup actions

-   d. learn how the permissions work in the manifest json file
+   3. learn how the permissions work in the manifest json file
       1. certain extension api calls require permissions to be set in the manifest.json file
-           a. activeTab
+          1. activeTab
-           b. scripting
+          2. scripting
-           c. storage
+          3. storage
       2. some permissions require the user to accept them in order to become active one such includes:
-           a. clipboardRead
+          1. clipboardRead
 3. Chrome Extension frameworks exist for doing things like interacting with react or building stuff using vuejs.
-   a. this repo will not cover that as it is meant to be super simple and no setup.
+   1. this repo will not cover that as it is meant to be super simple and no setup.
-   b. also I do not have experience with it but it should be pretty straightforward.
+   2. also I do not have experience with it but it should be pretty straightforward.
-   c. to start in that direction I would look at: https://github.com/fregante/Awesome-WebExtensions?tab=readme-ov-file#boilerplates
+   3. to start in that direction I would look at: https://github.com/fregante/Awesome-WebExtensions?tab=readme-ov-file#boilerplates